-The essay portion of the ISE Exam will be given on Blackboard, and the oral portion of the exam will be given using Zoom.
-Please note: the oral portion of the exam is often given on the day after the essay portion of the exam, or in the case where the essay portion of the exam is on Friday, the oral portion may be given on the following Monday.
+The written portion of the ISE Exam will be given on Blackboard Zoom, and Responds Lockdown Browser, and the oral portion of the exam will be given using Zoom.
+Please note: the oral portion of the exam is often given on the day after the written portion of the exam, or in the case where the written portion of the exam is on Friday, the oral portion may be given on the following Monday.

-Preparations for the essay portion of the ISE Exam before the time of the exam:
+Preparations for the written portion of the ISE Exam before the time of the exam:

 - Be sure to have your USC network ID set up to access Blackboard via myUSC and make sure you are able to sign in with the USC SSO for Zoom.